OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 The KiteMBDyn Preprocessor is a Python framework for constructing generic ``components`` and attaching them in a particular way to create a full ``model``.
-Each model also has an associated format for the main MBDyn files which will describe it.
-The geometry is given in a standard YAML format with straight components and a mass distribution.
-The Preprocessor interpolates structural quantities to the Gauss locations for the structural solve and distributes the integrated mass and inertias into a lumped mass and inertia.
+Each model also has an associated format for the main MBDyn files that will describe it.
+The geometry is given in a standard YAML format and consists of a number of beam elements, rigid bodies, and point masses.
+For the beam elements, the Preprocessor interpolates the cross-sectional stiffness quantities to the Gauss locations for the structural solve and distributes the cross-sectional mass and inertias into a lumped mass and inertia at the nodes (MBDyn uses a lumped mass formulation rather than a consistent mass formulation).

 See the KiteMBDyn Preprocessor Theory for more information.

 Command Line interface